 Should I Pay Cash Or Finance My Car?

 Buying a new car can be overwhelming, and there’s way more to this process than just picking the right paint colour.
 For example, you need to decide if you’re going to pay cash for your car or finance it.
+The classic cash vs finance debate comes down to your personal preferences and priorities.

 Pros of Paying Cash